MrDogeBro/content_filter/README.md

 ### Adding Words to the Filter

-To add words to the built in filter, use the `.addWords()` function which accepts the words to add as its argument.
+To add words to the built in filter, use the `addWords()` function which accepts the words to add as its argument.
 This can either be a single word as a string or multiple words as an list of strings.
 You can add words in multiple places in your file with the same function.

 ```python
 import content_filter